hvarakhobava/tensorflow-jupyter-nimbix-ubuntu/README.md

 # tensorflow-jupyter-nimbix-ubuntu
-Nimbix ubuntu-base Docker image for runninig TensorFlow and Jupyter, ssh-accessible
+Nimbix ubuntu-base Docker image for runninig TensorFlow and Jupyter, ssh-accessible.

+CPU only.